Create a Digital Marketing Plan: 9 Step Strategic Guide

 - LEGO created an online, interactive community with more than 300,000 in monthly organic traffic.

 The more crowded the market space, the harder you’ll need to work to capture attention and achieve true optimization across your digital marketing portfolio.
-Whatever you do when developing your digital marketing strategies and tactics, be true to your brand.
+No matter what, when you build your digital marketing strategy, be true to your brand.